notsamicc/Fortnite-Builds/README.md

 # Fortnite-Builds
-alot of builds reuploaded by Samicc and Fischsalat.
+Some Fortnite builds reuploaded by Samicc and Fischsalat.

 # Downloads
 | Build                   | Date           | Link                                                                   |